Wacky-Mole/WackysDatabase/README.md

 <details><summary> General Knowledge </summary>

-    There are three (3) Objects that WackyDB touches.
-Items, Recipes, Pieces.
+    There are three (4) Objects that WackyDB touches.
+Items, Recipes, Pieces, Item Effects

     Items are things in your inventory, you can pickup and maybe equip.